Paul Carter Therapy

 How many sessions will I need?

 I tailor therapy to individual needs and offer both shorter-term counselling and longer-term psychotherapy.
 Counselling addresses immediate problems of concern.
 This can include issues with relationships, abuse, lack of confidence, anger management or bereavement.
-Psychotherapy looks at repeating patterns of negative behaviour, mood disorders such as anxiety and depression, addictions or personality disorders which are causing you distress.
+Psychotherapy looks at repeating patterns of behaviour such as anxiety and depression, addictions or personality issues which are causing you distress.
 These may originate from childhood experiences or trauma which requires deeper work as the origin may not be immediately obvious.

 Some people like to have a specific number of therapy sessions, with reviews, while others want open-ended therapy.
 You can decide or we can mutually agree on the duration and when to end therapy.
 I always provide an ending session to review the work, assess the progress made and consider what an ending means.